Mohit-d13/Library-Management-System/README.md

 - Python: The core programming language used for the development of the Library Management System.
 - MySQL Database: The database management system used to store and manage library-related data.
-- MySQL Connector: A Python library to facilitate connectivity between the Python application and the MySQL database.
+- PyMySql : A Python library to facilitate connectivity between the Python application and the MySQL database.

 Note: This description provides an overview of the Library Management System project and its features.
 Depending on the project's scope and requirements, additional functionalities and enhancements can be included to create a comprehensive and efficient library management solution.